mostafamohajeri/styla/README.txt

 Just type "styla" to run the system from its precompiled "styla.jar" file.

+Use the scripts

-Use the script "compile" to recompile the system with scalac "run" to run it with scala and "jrun" to run it with java (possibly edit for path info in this case).
+"compile" to recompile the system with scalac
+"run" to run it with scala and
+"jrun" to run it with java (possibly edit for path info in this case).

 The file "prolog/fluents/Lib.scala" embeds Prolog code that is present at start-up.
 New Prolog code that you want part of the default libraries